chrisnoonan98675/site/_drafts/xl-test/concept/create-report-in-xl-test.markdown

 The general structure of a script is:

- 1. Calculate data to report, based on tesr run events.
+ 1. Calculate data to report, based on test run events.
  2. Pass the generated data to the `resultHolder`.

 In code:

     n = len(testRun.events) # let's say there are 42 events in this test run resultHolder.setResult({ 'numberOfTests': n })